Skip to Content

 We do this by combining 120ml of soya milk, 120g yogurt, 100g oats, 40g mixed frozen fruit.
 Cover it up before you go to bed and enjoy in the morning.
 Great for an on the go breakfast.

-Lunch – cheese omelette
+Lunch – Cheese Omelette

 Really quick to mix together.
 We chuck two eggs, handful cheese and a dash of milk in a bowl then mix.
 Get the frying pan hot and cook till full-formed.
 This will make one portion.